Chromatographic response function

-Chromatographic response function, often abbreviated to CRF, is a coefficient which measures the quality of the separation in the result of a chromatography.
+In chromatography, a chromatographic response function (CRF) is a coefficient which measures the quality of the separation in a chromatographic system.

-The CRF concept have been created during the development of separation optimization, to compare the quality of many simulated or real chromatographic separations.
+Chromatographic response functions were created during the development of separation optimization, to compare the quality of many simulated or real chromatographic separations.
 Many CRFs have been proposed and discussed.

-In high performance liquid chromatography the CRF is calculated from various parameters of the peaks of solutes (like width, retention time, symmetry etc.) are considered into the calculation.
-In TLC the CRFs are based on the placement of the spots, measured as RF values.
+In high performance liquid chromatography, the CRF is calculated from various parameters of the peaks of solutes (like width, retention time, symmetry etc.) are considered into the calculation.
+In thin layer chromatography, the CRFs are based on the placement of the spots, measured as retardation factor (R_{F}) values.

 Examples in thin layer chromatography

-The CRFs in thin layer chromatography characterize the equal-spreading of the spots.
-The ideal case, when the RF of the spots are uniformly distributed in <0,1> range (for example 0.25,0.5 and 0.75 for three solutes) should be characterized as the best situation possible.
+The chromatographic response functions in thin layer chromatography characterize the equal-spreading of the spots.
+The ideal case, when the retardation factor (R_{F}) of the spots are uniformly distributed in [0,1] range (for example 0.25, 0.5 and 0.75 for three solutes) should be characterized as the best situation possible.

-The simplest criteria are $\Delta R_F$ and $\Delta R_F$ product (Wang et al., 1996).
-They are the smallest difference between sorted RF values, or product of such differences.
+The simplest criteria are ΔR_{F} and ΔR_{F} product.
+They are the smallest difference between sorted retardation factor values, or the product of such differences.

-Another function is the multispot response function (MRF) as developed by De Spiegeleer et al.{Analytical Chemistry (1987):59(1),62-64} It is based also of differences product.
+Another function is the multispot response function (MRF) as developed by De Spiegeleer et al. It is based also of differences product.
 This function always lies between 0 and 1.
-When two RF values are equal, it is equal to 0, when all RF values are equal-spread, it is equal to 1.
-The L and U values – upper and lower limit of RF – give possibility to avoid the band region.
+When two R_{F} values are equal, it is equal to 0, when all R_{F} values are equal-spread, it is equal to 1.
+The L and U values – upper and lower limit of R_{F} – give possibility to avoid the band region.